ZcashFoundation/zebra/README.md

 Network:
 - synchronize the chain from peers
+- maintain a transaction mempool
-- download gossiped blocks from peers
+- download gossiped blocks and transactions from peers
-- answer inbound peer requests for hashes, headers, and blocks
+- answer inbound peer requests for hashes, headers, blocks and transactions

 State:
 - persist block, transaction, UTXO, and nullifier indexes